EzehCL/Copywriting-Portfolio/README.md

 Your future self will thank you for this decision.

 ## Project 4: Landing Page
--Description: Persuasive content that turns traffic into action.
+##### Description: Persuasive content that turns traffic into action.

--Goal:  To capture attention, clearly communicate value, and drive visitors to take a specific action—whether that’s signing up, purchasing, or downloading.
+##### Goal:  To capture attention, clearly communicate value, and drive visitors to take a specific action—whether that’s signing up, purchasing, or downloading.

 ### Product: SmartHome Hub